fenago/nlp-pytorch/lab_guides/Lab_7.md

 models with attention models has been done to achieve state-of-the-art performance.

-In the next chapter, we will discuss how attention networks can be used in the context of sequence-to-sequence learning and show how we can use both techniques to build a chat bot.
+In the next lab, we will discuss how attention networks can be used in the context of sequence-to-sequence learning and show how we can use both techniques to build a chat bot.